Ssentiago/image-zoom-drag/docs/CONTRIBUTING.md

-# Contributing to Interactify
+# Contributing to Image Zoom & Drag

-We welcome contributions to make Interactify better!
+We welcome contributions to make Image Zoom & Drag better!
 Here are the ways you can help:

 ## 🌍 Translations

-**Help translate Interactify into your language!**
+**Help translate Image Zoom & Drag into your language!**

 We're looking for contributors to translate the plugin interface into different languages.
-This makes Interactify accessible to users worldwide.
+This makes Image Zoom & Drag accessible to users worldwide.

 **Quick start:**
 - See our complete [Translation Guide](TRANSLATION_GUIDE.md) for detailed instructions